epfl-cs358/2025fa-mklego/README.md

 ### Assembly Process

 1. Assemble the mechanical ramp structure.
+(Find all the files to make the parts in resources/3D Models/)
 2. Install the IR LED and IR receiver:
    - Align them carefully to ensure reliable brick detection.
 3. Test brick feeding manually before electronic integration.